Pack-Smart/pack-smart-fe/README.md

 * Allow users to add custom items to a packing list category
 * Implement Auth0 for users to create a unique login
-* Create a drag and drop experienceto organize items into specific bags (carry-on, checked bag, etc.)
+* Create a drag and drop experience to organize items into specific bags (carry-on, checked bag, etc.)

 ## Contributors